deltastreaminc/docs-ui/README.md

 # docs-ui
-Repo for the Antora UI theme.
+Repo for the future Antora UI theme csutomized for DeltaStream.
 The Antora UI theme templates are based on Handlebars.

 Documentation for the Antora UI theme: